ang-zeyu/infisearch/docs/src/introduction.md

    - JSON field store(s) containing raw document texts
    - Supporting metadata, for example the search dictionary
 1. The search UI:
-   1. Figures out which index files are needed from the user query
+   1. Figures out which index files are needed from the query
-   1. Retrieves the index files from cache/memory/network requests
+   1. Retrieves the files from cache/memory/network requests
    1. Obtains and ranks the result set
-   1. Finally, retrieves the field stores from cache/memory/network requests progressively to generate result previews
+   1. Lastly, retrieves field stores from cache/memory/network requests progressively to generate result previews